miwurster/poc-tosca-light/README.md

    In case, there are issues, you can also try `docker build --no-cache -t winery Dockerfiles/full`
 2. `docker run -p 8080:8080 winery` to run winery on http://localhost:8080/

+You can also use the pre-built image and bin it to a local repository:

+    docker run -it -p 8080:8080 -v C:/winery-repository:/root/winery-repository opentosca/winery

 ## Running CLI via docker

 1. `docker build -t winery-consistencycheck -f Dockerfile.consistencycheck .`